KelpFramework/kelp/CHANGELOG/kelp-v0.3.4.md

 * Add `KelpCommandSender` interface implemented by all users who can execute commands (`KelpConsoleSender` and `KelpPlayer`)
 * Add `@CreateDeclarativeCommand` annotation marking a class containing a declarative command.
 The corresponding interface `DeclarativeKelpCommand` also has to be implemented by every command class.
 * Add example command with the new system to the testing module (`KTestCommand`)
+* Change build settings in `core/pom.xml` so that Kotlin can now be used in core code.
+This has been done to compile and use the Kommon classes, but can also be used to write Kotlin for normal Core functionality.
+But please don't use kotlin-only features inside the core as there will be a separate Kotlin extension for such purposes in the future.

 Credits for the declarative command implementation go to [@DSeeLP](https://github.com/DSeeLP), who developed this update and the underlying project KommonCommand.